Karel Opočenský: Chess career

 He won individual gold and team silver medals at Folkestone 1933 and at Prague 1931, team bronze.

-When World War II broke out, Opočensky, Jan Foltys, and František Zíta were playing for the Bohemia and Moravia team in the 8th Chess Olympiad in Argentina.
+When World War II broke out, Opočenský, Jan Foltys, and František Zíta were playing for the Bohemia and Moravia team in the 8th Chess Olympiad in Argentina.
 They chose to return home, whilst teammates Jiří Pelikán and Karel Skalička elected to remain in South America.

-In 1940, Opočensky took second, behind Foltys, in Rakovnik (Bohemia and Moravia-ch).
+In 1940, Opočenský took second, behind Foltys, in Rakovnik (Bohemia and Moravia-ch).
 In 1941, he drew a match with Foltys in Prague (+4−4=4) and took 7th in Trenčianske Teplice (Foltys won).
 He also placed 13th in the Munich 1941 chess tournament (Europa Turnier), the event being won by Gösta Stoltz.
 In 1942, he tied for 4–5th in Prague (Duras Jubileé) behind joint winners, Alekhine and Klaus Junge.
 In 1943, he took 3rd in Prague (B&M-ch; Zita won).
 In 1944, he won in Brunn (B&M-ch).